Safeguard your credit

 What builds credit fastest?

 There are several ways to build your credit relatively quickly.
-You can apply for secured credit cards, pay all your bills on time, ask to be added as an authorized user on family members’ accounts, and pay off your credit cards as quickly as possible.
+You can apply for secured credit cards, pay all your bills on time, ask to be added as an authorized user on family members’ accounts, and know when to pay your credit card (pay it off in full quickly for the best results).
 Having several types of credit (credit cards and a mortgage) can also help you build your credit.

 Editor’s note: Our articles provide educational information.
 LifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.